kedosomwan/kedosomwan.github.io/_pages/research.md

 <p style="padding-left: 2em; text-indent: -2em;">Edosomwan, K. & Williams III, J.A.
 (2023).
 Double Jeopardy?
 Examining the influence of mathematics tracking on in-school suspensions through an intersectionality framework. *School Science and Mathematics, 1258(2), 72-84. <a href="https://doi.org/10.1111/ssm.12607">https://doi.org/10.1111/ssm.12607</a></p>

 - In this work, we explored the correlation between in school suspension (ISS) and advanced math taking, finding that advanced math students had lowered odds of attending ISS based on a logistic regression analysis of High School Longitudinal Study of 2009 (HSLS:09).
-However, our intersectional approach found those effects varied across racial/ethnic and gender groups.</p>
+However, our intersectional approach found those effects varied across racial/ethnic and gender groups.
 - My first research project, *Tracking the Effects* in some ways answers my questions on discipline and advanced coursework.
 But my method and theoretical understanding at the time was limited.
 After taking a theory class, I wanted to apply intersectionality to that idea and include more variables according to student identity.
 I came up with the idea, performed the analysis, and wrote the introduction, methods, findings, and half of the literature review and discussion.
 Then I approached Dr. John A. Williams, an expert on school discipline, to help with that aspect of the literature review and recommendations.
 - I am proud to say this work was spotlit by SIG #27
 <image src="https://github.com/kedosomwan/kedosomwan.github.io/assets/172934087/14dc9af4-02ea-4d0d-ba31-795a479e68dc" width = "500">